Matt Lapinskas: Career

 In December 2012, he was revealed as one of 12 celebrities taking part in the eighth series of Dancing on Ice.
 Lapinskas was Dancing on Ice (Series 8) runner-up to Olympic bronze medalist Beth Tweddle.
 He then took part in the Dancing on Ice UK tour.
-Since the show Lapinskas has played Prince Charming in pantomime productions in Bromley, Sunderland and Bournemouth.
+Since the show, Lapinskas has played Prince Charming in pantomime productions in Bromley, Sunderland and Bournemouth.
 He also toured the country with Bill Kenwright's production of Joseph and the Amazing Technicolor Dreamcoat playing 'Pharaoh'.
 It was during this time that he met his current girlfriend Camilla Rowland.

-Lapinskas has since moved onto stage roles as "Messalla" in the production of Ben Hur opposite Miles Yekinni as "Ben Hur" at The Hexagon theatre in Reading, "Tony Manero" in the production of Staying Alive in Jersey (both in 2017) and completed a film role in Red Devil shot in London in February 2018.
+Lapinskas has since moved onto stage roles as Messalla in the production of Ben Hur opposite Miles Yekinni as Ben Hur at The Hexagon theatre in Reading, Tony Manero in the production of Staying Alive in Jersey (both in 2017) and completed a film role in Red Devil shot in London in February 2018.

-In April 2018, Lapinskas starred as a young "Victor Frankenstein" in Mary Shelley's Frankenstein: Modern Day Prometheus at the Barnfield Theatre in Exeter.
+In April 2018, Lapinskas starred as a young Victor Frankenstein in Mary Shelley's Frankenstein: Modern Day Prometheus at the Barnfield Theatre in Exeter.

-On 30 August 2022, Lapinskas first appeared as "Villainor/Karl" in Ian Hallard’s comedy Horse-Play, which opened at the Riverside Studios in London and will run until 24 September 2022.
+On 30 August 2022, Lapinskas first appeared as Villainor/Karl in Ian Hallard's comedy Horse-Play, which opened at the Riverside Studios in London and was due to run until 24 September 2022.